khapota/haste-server/about.md

 Pastes will stay for 30 days from their last view.
 They may be removed earlier and without notice.

-## Privacy

-While the contents of hastebin.com are not directly crawled by any search robot that obeys "robots.txt", there should be no great expectation of privacy.
-Post things at your own risk.
-Not responsible for any loss of data or removed pastes.

 ## Open Source